thangacodes/thangadurai/README.md

 ###

 <p align="left">
-  I'm Thangadurai from Bangalore, India.
+  I’m Thangadurai from Bangalore, India, and I am currently working as a Senior Cloud/DevOps Engineer at Numeric Technologies.
   <br><br>
-  - 🔭 I’m working as a Senior Cloud/DevOps Engineer, specializing in designing and managing scalable cloud infrastructures, automating deployments, and ensuring continuous integration and delivery pipelines.
+  - 🔭 I have experience with AWS and Azure in public cloud, and VMware in private cloud I specialize in designing and managing scalable cloud infrastructures, automating deployments, and ensuring robust continuous integration and delivery pipelines.
+       My expertise includes working with CloudBees Jenkins for advanced pipeline orchestration, GitHub Actions for seamless automation within version control workflows, and Azure DevOps pipelines to streamline and optimize
+       CI/CD processes in cloud environments.
   <br><br>
-  - 📚 I'm currently learning about Kubernetes enterprise projects and Python programming/scripting.
+  - 📚 Additionally, my focus is on Kubernetes for enterprise projects, as well as enhancing my skills in Python and Go programming/scripting..
   <br>
 </p>